Werefa-org/werefa-api/backend/README.md

 Make sure your editor is using the correct Python virtual environment, with the interpreter at `backend/.venv/bin/python`.

-Modify or add SQLModel models for data and SQL tables in `./backend/werefa/models.py`, API endpoints in `./backend/werefa/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/werefa/crud.py`.
+Modify or add SQLModel models for data and SQL tables in `./backend/werefa/shared/models.py`, API endpoints in `./backend/werefa/api/`, and feature repositories in `./backend/werefa/*/infrastructure/`.

 ## VS Code